ConDiT: Origins

-conDIT [buenos aires technological district's concerts] was a creation platform of concert music, in other words, the new 'classical music' made in the 2010s.
+conDIT [Buenos Aires Technological District's Concerts] was a creation platform of concert music, in other words, the new 'classical music' made in the 2010s.

-Around conDIT, since its foundation in 2011, more than sixty national and international activities has been produced, including workshops, concerts, artistic residencies and tours, a semestral magazine called Espiral, spreading the musical thinking of musicians participating in the platform, more than thirty commissions, 4 call for works, and a media open access repository.
+Around conDIT, since its foundation in 2011, more than sixty national and international activities has been produced, including workshops, concerts, artistic residencies and tours, a biannual magazine called Espiral, spreading the musical thinking of musicians participating in the platform.
+More than thirty commissions, four call for works, and a media open access repository.

 Since the idea of its founder of creating an independent platform for long-term musical projects, several artists actively participated in the growth and management of the platform.
 Among others, Bruno Mesz, Fernando Manassero, Rosa Nolly, José Rafael Subía Valdez, Virginia Chacon Dorr, Juan Marco Litrica, Roberto Maqueda, Tatiana Cuoco, Ramiro Iturrioz, Andrea Farina, Daniel Halaban, Florencia Curci, Javier Areal Velez, Rodrigo Gallegos Pinto and Lucas Giono.

 Activities between 2011 – 2014

-Between 2011 and 2013 seventeen commissioned Works, from national and international artists, has been premiered.
-Among the most remarkable achievements can be listed: nine music works commissioned to new composers, six workshops for residents and external participants, six “Espiral” journal publications, and numerous digital texts. conDiT was also hosted the International Gaudeamus Competition Muziekweek (Netherlands).
+Between 2011 and 2013, seventeen commissioned works from national and international artists have been premiered.
+Of those seventeen pieces of art, nine music works were commissioned by new composers, six workshops for residents and external participants, six “Espiral” journal publications, and numerous digital texts.
+ConDiT has also hosted the International Gaudeamus Competition Muziekweek (Netherlands).

-Many national and international musicians and ensembles participated in conDiT’s concerts, among which can be mentioned: the double-bass row from the Teatro Colón Orchestra, the French horn player Delphine Gaulthier Guiche, the cellist Martín Devoto, Manos a las Obras duo (formed by the pianist Haydée Schvartz and the violinist Elías Gurevich) Modelo62 ensemble (Netherlands), suono mobile ensemble (Córdoba, Argentina), Nonsense vocal ensemble, the experimental music duo Cilantro, the composer Martin Tellinga (Netherlands), and the Institute of Sonology of The Hague.
+Many national and international musicians and ensembles participated in conDiT’s concerts, including the double-bass row from the Teatro Colón Orchestra, the French horn player Delphine Gaulthier Guiche, the cellist Martín Devoto, Manos a las Obras duo (formed by the pianist Haydée Schvartz and the violinist Elías Gurevich) Modelo62 ensemble (Netherlands), suono mobile ensemble (Córdoba, Argentina), Nonsense vocal ensemble, the experimental music duo Cilantro, the composer Martin Tellinga (Netherlands), and the Institute of Sonology of The Hague.

 The events and concerts performed are closely articulated with a formative and relational instance, addressed both to the public and to the artists, and that is reflected in the multiple activities that surround the performances.

 For this purpose conDiT organizes lectures, seminars, and workshops aimed to create opportunities for local and international artistas to share their experiences and knowledge.
 Among the most remarkable actions can be listed: Delphine Gauthier- Guiche seminar (2013- UNQUI), reConvert Project seminar (2013 - cheLA), Minka 1 (2013-cheLA) and Minka 2 (2013-cheLA).

 In 2014 conDiT received two international artists in residence: the Austrian composer Christine Schorkhuber (performance and installation in March); and the Japanese composer Reiko Yamada (installation in August).
 The residence of German artist Noid is scheduled for December, he will present an installation and concert pieces.

 Transatlantic Interscores, performed in August in Vienna, was the first international conDiT concert with the participation of the Spanish percussion duo ReConvert Project.

 In November conDiT produced the concert Escrituras Argentinas, with the support of the Ciclo de Música Contemporánea del Teatro General San Martín.
 The concert included works commissioned by the platform.
 The artists selected were Pablo Araya, Fernando Manassero, Luciano Azzigotti, and Valentin Pelisch.